 Table of Contents

 - Flour: I use whole wheat flour but you can use spelt flour.
 For a gluten free version, the only one I can vouch for is 1:1 all-purpose gluten free flour.
-If you are into oat flour baking, make these healthy banana oatmeal cookies.

 How to Make Healthy Oatmeal Cookies

-- Add: Add the vanilla, cinnamon, baking soda and salt to the egg and sugar mixture and beat until combined.
-To this you’ll then get the flour and add it in, combining with a spatula until it is all incorporated.
+- Add dry ingredients: Then add in flour, combining with a spatula until it is all incorporated.
 Do this with the oats as well.
+Fold in the chocolate chips.

 Tips for Best Results